nikhilnair31/MIA/README.md

 ### EARS

+- [ ] Add a function which adds actual date and day information if detetced in transcript
 - [ ] Create knowledge graph from upserted data?
   - Needs further research
+- [ ] Add metadata to documents being upserted
+- [ ] Add a way to pause without stopping script
+- [ ] Figure out how to crop out silent portions during TIMEOUT_LENGTH
 - [ ] Check for error of audio file < 0.1 s
+    - Need to test further
-- [ ] Improve the fact retrieval logic from transcripts
+- [x] Improve the fact retrieval logic from transcripts
-- [x] Figure out how to crop out silent portions during TIMEOUT_LENGTH
 - [x] Instead of upserting the combined transcript, pull factual information from it then upsert
 - [x] Have GPT account for the fact that the transcription may include multiple speakers
     - Needs further testing to confirm